The current stable release of GIMP is 2.10.36 (2023-11-05).

 Please refer to the documentation for your Unix-like system on the installation of software.

-Previous installers for OSX can be found here: download.gimp.org.
+Previous installers for macOS/OSX can be found on download.gimp.org.

 An easy way to compile and install GIMP and other great Free software on your Mac is by using Macports.
 The installer allows you to choose from a large directory of packages.
 To install gimp using Macports, you simply do